Lala Lajpat Rai: Monuments and institutes founded in memory of Lala Lajpat Rai

 Lala Lajpat Rai Bus Terminal, Jagraon (ਜੀ ਆਇਆਂ ਨੂੰ - Welcome).

 Lala Lajpat Rai Statue, Bus Stand, Jagraon.

 Erected in the early 20th century, a statue of Lajpat Rai at Lahore, was later moved central square in Shimla after the partition of India.
 In 1959, the Lala Lajpat Rai trust was formed on the eve of his Centenary Birth Celebration by a group of Punjabi philanthropists (including R. P. Gupta and B. M. Grover) who have settled and prospered in the Indian State of Maharashtra, which runs the Lala Lajpat Rai College of Commerce and Economics in Mumbai.
-Lala Lajpat Rai Memorial Medical College, Meerut is named after him.
+Lala Lajpat Rai Memorial Medical College, in Meerut is named after him.
 In 1998, Lala Lajpat Rai Institute of Engineering and Technology, Moga was named after him.
 In 2010, the Government of Haryana set up the Lala Lajpat Rai University of Veterinary & Animal Sciences in Hisar in his memory.

 Lajpat Nagar and Lala Lajpat Rai square with his statue in Hisar; Lajpat Nagar and Lajpat Nagar Central Market in New Delhi, Lala Lajpat Rai Memorial Park in Lajpat Nagar, Lajpat Rai Market in Chandani Chowk, Delhi; Lala Lajpat Rai Hall of Residence at Indian Institutes of Technology (IIT) in Kharagpur; Lala Lajpat Rai Hospital in Kanpur; the bus terminus, several institutes, schools and libraries in his hometown of Jagraon are named in his honour including a bus terminal with statue of him at the entry gate.
 Further, there are several roads named after him in numerous metropolis and other towns of India.
+The Elgin Road of Bhowanipore, Kolkata, is renamed as "Lala Lajpat Rai Sarani" by the Kolkata Municipal Corporation.